Books I Read in 2025

 You can read about the plot in Wikipedia so I will not rehash the story.
 There are so many angles from which to interpreting and understand this novel and that is what makes it so intriguing – the symbolism of blindness, the fragility of society, the psychology of power, the psychology of interpersonal relationships, violence, the act of forgiveness, the power and responsibilities of those that can see, vengeance.
 All of these themes and others are somewhere inside this captivating novel.

-Of course where you read a book like this you cannot help but imagine it as a movie.
+Of course when you read a book like this you cannot help but imagine it as a movie.
 After finishing Blindness, I discovered and watched the movie.
 I had reservations about how would you even make a movie from the novel but was surprised at how good the movie is.
 It brings together all the important themes and in many ways does not stray too far from the novel.
 Of course, the movie did not do well at the box office as dystopian nightmares are not what people desire in the theaters these days.

 I am not usually one for books that are thrillers and on the macabre side, but Blindness is highly recommended reading.
 Probably best to start with the book.